united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/development/contribute/united-manufacturing-hub/automation-tools.md

 ---
-title: CI/CD
+title: Automation Tools
+description:  |
-description: This section contains the description of the Continuous Integration and Continuous Deployment pipelines of the United Manufacturing Hub.
+    This section contains the description of the automation tools used in the United Manufacturing Hub project.
 weight: 10
 ---